 Travelling by train from Rome to Florence (and the other way round) is the best ways to get between these two Italian cities.
 Trains travel directly between both cities, meaning you won't be required to change trains.

-The most of trains depart from Roma Termini, which is situated in the center of the city (not far from famous Colosseum) and arrive to Firenze Santa Maria Novella Train Station, which is also only a short walk from historic centre.
+The most of trains depart from Roma Termini, which is situated in the center of the city (not far from famous Colosseum) and arrive to Firenze Santa Maria Novella train station, also only a short walk from historic centre.

 When travelling between Rome and Florence, you have option of numerous daily trains, run by either Trenitalia or Italo.
 Trains leave Rome as early as 5:35am and as late as 10:35pm, and there are trains every 30 minutes.